-- Click the Start button (=) in the lower-left corner of the screen. - Press the Windows[®] logo key (]) on your keyboard.
+- Click the Start button ( - Press the Windows® logo key ( ) on your keyboard.

 Most used allows quick access to your frequently used apps, and your recently installed apps are highlighted under Recently added.

 You can pin your favorite apps to the Start menu as tiles in grid-like pattern, and also group them.
 Typical tiles are the People tile and the Mail tile for instance.
 Tiles show you dynamic information from apps without having to open them.